freespek/solarkraft/doc/HOWTO/howto_setupAndDeployCustom.md

-# HOWTO: Set Up a Testnet and Deploy Custom Contracts
+# HOWTO: Set Up a Network and Deploy Custom Contracts

 ## Goals
 This HOWTO details the steps required to set up a local Stellar network, deploy a custom Soroban contract, and invoke the contract via CLI.
 It complements the [official guide][guide].